oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. method:: Cursor.arrayvar(typ, value, [size])

-    Creates an array variable associated with the cursor of the given type and size and return a :ref:`variable object <varobj>`.
+    Creates an array variable associated with the cursor of the given type and size and returns a :ref:`variable object <varobj>`.
 The value is either an integer specifying the number of elements to allocate or it is a list and the number of elements allocated is drawn from the size of the list.
 If the value is a list, the variable is also set with the contents of the list.
 If